-What Is An Associate of Science, AS Degree?
+What Is An AS Degree?

+An AS Degree is an associate of science.
 Like the Associate of Arts (AA), the Associate of Science (AS) is a two-year undergraduate transfer degree that is primarily intended as a stepping stone into a bachelor’s degree program.
 Associate of Science degrees are offered at community colleges and vocational schools, as well as a few four-year colleges and universities.
 The AS helps students develop useful skills and knowledge that will help them qualify for entry-level career positions in business, government, and social service.

-What You Should Know About Associate of Science Degrees
+What You Will Learn About AS Degrees

 What Are the Benefits of An Associate of Science (AS) Degree?